mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

     Outlines of any kind do not work on DirectX 8.

 On some mastercomfig presets, outlines are disabled.
 The outline settings include player and objective outlines as well as outlines for Scottish Resistance stickybombs.
 You can enable outlines by adding `outlines=medium` (or higher) to your `modules.cfg`.

+## I switched from Very Low to another preset but some settings persist

+Run `very_low_reset` on the console.
+It will reset the remaining settings that were left saved in your game and reset them to their default values.
+Please note that this will change some personal preferences.